mank-423/Pinata-React/README.md

   import FormData from "form-data"

 <br>
+# Two files in components

-# There are two components and both could be used to pin data to Pinata
+ *both could be used to pin data to Pinata
 <br>
 Doc.jsx - Reference from official documentation
 <br>